2026 수능특강 영독연 13강 변형문제 (1~9번)

 2 지진 상황에서 아들을 구하려는 절박한 상황

-Everything ____ dark after the power went out.
+Everything was dark after the power went ____

-Crawling over the ____ I finally reached Dustin.
+Crawling ____ the debris, I finally reached Dustin.

 3 유의미한 생태 연구를 위한 직관의 계발